3 steps to calculate your debt-to-income ratio

-Your DTI helps lenders determine whether you’ll be able to pay back your loan on time and make your monthly payments.
-The higher your DTI, the more you may struggle to pay your monthly debts because there is less room for error in the event of an emergency or poor budgeting.
+Your DTI helps lenders determine whether you will be able to pay back your loan on time and make your monthly payments.
+The higher your DTI, the more you may struggle to pay your monthly debts because there is less room for error in an emergency or poor budgeting.
 The lower your DTI, the more lenders see you as a reliable borrower.

-Before taking out a loan, calculate your debt to income ratio, or DTI.
-That way you have an understanding of what lenders are looking at when determining how risky a borrower you are, and whether you have enough money each month to make your monthly payments.
+Before taking out a loan, calculate your debt-to-income ratio to understand what lenders are looking at when determining how risky a borrower you are and whether you have enough money each month to make your monthly payments.